Step-by-step setup guide

 This guide will help you focus first on what really counts, in order to get a working solution that effectively supports your business in as little time as possible, without compromising potential future improvements and customization.

-Follow these steps -- and iterate!
+Follow these steps -- and keep in mind websites are ever-evolving

 Remember that everything in PhotoDeck can be changed or refined at a later stage.